-Grammy Award-winning violinist Daniel Chong is one of the most exciting and versatile musicians of his generation.
-He has concertized extensively as a soloist and chamber musician throughout the world.
-Since 2002, as the founding first violinist of the Parker Quartet, he has garnered wide recognition for his performances in such venues as Carnegie Hall, the Library of Congress, the Musikverein, and Wigmore Hall.
-Additionally, recent solo engagements include appearances at National Sawdust in New York City, Seoul Arts Center and Jordan Hall in Boston.
-Mr. Chong has received several awards and prizes such as the 2009-2011 Cleveland Quartet Award and top prizes at the Concert Artists Guild Competition, Young Concert Artists International Auditions and the Bordeaux International String Quartet Competition.
-His recordings with the Parker Quartet can be heard on the Zig-Zag Territoires, Naxos and Nimbus Records labels.
-Due to release in 2021, Mr. Chong’s newest album will be released on the ECM New Series featuring the Parker Quartet and Kim Kashkashian.
+GRAMMY Award-winning violinist Daniel Chong is one of the most exciting and versatile musicians of his generation.
+Since 2002, as the founding first violinist of the Parker Quartet, he has garnered wide recognition for his performances in such venues as Carnegie Hall, the Library of Congress, Musikverein, and Wigmore Hall.
+Additionally, recent solo engagements include appearances at National Sawdust in New York City, Seoul Arts Center, and Jordan Hall in Boston.
+Mr. Chong has received several awards and prizes such as the Cleveland Quartet Award and top prizes at the Concert Artists Guild Competition and the Bordeaux International String Quartet Competition.
+In the recording realm, he can be heard on the ECM Records, Zig-Zag Territoires, Naxos, and Nimbus Records labels.

 Mr. Chong has performed at major music festivals including the Marlboro Music Festival, Chamber Music Northwest, Mostly Mozart, Festspiele Mecklenburg-Vorpommern, and the Perigord Noir Music Festival.
 In addition to the core repertoire, Daniel is a strong advocate for new music.
 Some of the composers he has worked closely with are György Kurtág, Augusta Read Thomas, Helmut Lachenmann, and Chaya Czernowin.

 Mr. Chong currently serves as Professor of the Practice at Harvard University.